 Dirt and mud can seep into the upper and act as an abrasive from the inside out drying and cracking materials unseen.
 To remove this silent boot killer, apply a water-based cleaner such as Nixwax Footwear Cleaning Gel, all over the cleaned surfaces, use a dabbing motion to clean.
 The cleaner will remove embedded dirt particles and prepare shoes for re-waterproofing.

 Tip: All the visible dirt should have been removed in the last 2 steps so if the cleaning gel brush is getting dirty go back a step and clean with a brush or cloth further.

-When cleaning gel is fully applied wash off with warm water.
+When the cleaning gel is fully applied wash off with warm water.

 Tip: Be sure to clean the linings of your boots with a warm damp cloth after each use as well.
 Salt from perspiration can pass into the lining rapidly destroying the leather making it dry and cracked.

 At this point, if using HS12 cream leave the Leather boots to dry naturally while if using a water-based proofer, reproof straight away.

 Tip: When drying naturally, the boots need to be dry to the touch.
 Make sure you dry boots in a well-ventilated airy location away from any strong heat sources.

 Apply Nikwax or Scarpa Re-Proofer to Fabric Boots when wet, dab in all the nooks and crannies you’ve just taken so long to clean!